When you extend your lease, you have to pay your freeholder a "premium" - which is essentially the price for the additional years.

 So long as you have sufficient equity in your property and a big enough income to pay the additional borrowing costs, most mortgage lenders will be happy to increase your borrowing against your property and essentially release cash to you.

-You are free to spend this money on whatever you want – a new car, home improvements or even a holiday.
+So long as they are happy to lend you extra money without you specifying what it is for, you are free to spend this money on whatever you want – a new car, home improvements or even a holiday.

 This certainly is the easiest option as you split the process in two – you do the re-mortgage first, and then extend your lease.